-Abstract - State has generally been considered, internally and externally as the most powerful independent political authority.
-However, it has to engage with civil society and public sphere, the two significant components of nation-state polity at home.
-Globalization has profound impact on this power structure and shifted it to global level.
-Globalization also brought with it mundane issues like climate change which the state alone is incapable to cope with.
-Several powerful states and MNCs even become obstacle in fighting it.
-Civil society organizations (CSOs) with their limited resources are combating this issue that threatens human existence on this planet.
+State has generally been considered, internally and externally as the most powerful on this planet.
 However, ICTs enabled new public sphere brings in a ray of hope by opening new prospects for CSOs to deal with this threat.
-This article is meant to juxtapose the diversity of research-findings into a compact piece of knowledge and show strengths of NPS for civil society in perspective of climate change.
+This article is meant to juxtapose the diversity of research-findings into a compact piece of knowledge and show strengths of NPS for